pndang/GenAI_Capstone_ProjectOne/README.md

 **Definitions**:

 - The following terms (and more) are used interchangeably to mean the replacement of private information with placeholders: anonymization, de-identification, redaction/redacted/redact, mask.
-- The following terms (and more) are used interchangeable to mean placing the removed private information back into the tranlation response before it gets to the user: de-anonymization, re-identification, unmasking.
+- The following terms (and more) are used interchangeably to mean placing the removed private information back into the translation response before it gets to the user: de-anonymization, re-identification, unmasking.

 **Set Up**: